IamdLite/excelfilter/README.md

 ## Build

-You can use the file `make.py` to build the program into an actua; desktop app with a GUI capable of running in any Windows pc.
+You can use the file `make.py` to build the program into an actual desktop app with a GUI capable of running in any Windows pc.

 ## Dependencies